Alkaline Cleanse vs Intermittent Fasting vs Detoxing

 This is EVEN WORSE when the faster also uses caffeine to get them through their early morning fast, which causes the body to pump out even more cortisol

-There is no doubt that IF is promising, and can bring great benefit.
+There is no doubt that IF is promising, and can bring great benefits.
 I do urge you to ‘test’ it on yourself and don’t just read a book and see it as a cure-all.

 While I give you the full protocol for what to do AFTER the Alkaline Reset in my training, you can definitely combine these principles with IF if IF works for you.

-So, Which Is Best Then…a Cleanse, Detox or Intermittent Fasting?
+So, Which Is Best Then…a Cleanse, Detox, or Intermittent Fasting?